 There is no single APM that will work for all physicians and their patients.
 Below is a guide to the most common types of APMs.
 Practices need to evaluate each in light of their own practice, priorities, and market.

 Pay-for-Performance: Under the models, physicians are paid based on an agreed-upon evaluation of the provider's performance for a designated population according to acknowledged benchmarks.

 Bundled Payments/ Episode of Care Payment: Under bundled payments, health care providers (hospitals, physicians, other health care providers) share one payment for a specified range of services or defined episode of care as opposed to paying each provider individually.
 For example, all of the inpatient and outpatient care for maternity care or for perinatal care.
 The intent of bundled payment is to foster collaboration among the multiple providers to coordinate services and control costs, thereby reducing unnecessary utilization.
-However, the risk borne by the provider is that the patient may utilize additional or higher-cost services above the amount agreed on by the provider in return for the bundled payment.
+However, the risk borne by the provider is that the patient may utilize additional or higher-cost services above the amount agreed on by the provider.

 Capitation and Global Budget: Sets a flat per-member per-month price for certain or all services.